Glenn Dobbs: Military football career

 Dobbs was selected as the third pick of the National Football League draft by the Chicago Cardinals.
 He was unable to come to contract terms with the team, however, and instead enlisted in the U.S. Army Air Forces.
 During the years of World War II the American military maintained service football teams as part of its program to entertain the troops and the star runner and punter Dobbs was stationed at Randolph Air Force Base near San Antonio, Texas and played for the base team, the Randolph Field Ramblers, leading the squad to a 9–1 record.
 Dobbs and the Ramblers play in the 1944 Cotton Bowl Classic, battling the Texas Longhorns to a 7–7 tie.

-In 1944 Dobbs was transferred to the Second Air Force Superbombers team.
-The Superbombers would eventually fall to Dobbs's former team, the undefeated Randolph Field Ramblers in December 1944 in the Treasury Bond Bowl, held before a crowd of thousands in the Polo Grounds in New York City.
+In 1944 Dobbs was transferred to the 1944 Second Air Force Superbombers.
+The Superbombers fell to Dobbs's former team, the undefeated Randolph Field Ramblers the Treasury Bond Bowl, held on December 16 1944 before a crowd of thousands in the Polo Grounds in New York City.
 Also in 1944, Dobbs played for a team of collegiate and military team all-stars which very nearly upset the NFL Champion Chicago Bears in an exhibition game.